carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 # Calculate zonal statistics

-In order to calculate zonal statistics we use a single function call, `xrspatial.zonal_stats`, which can calculate the minimum, maximum, mean, median, and standard deviation for each crop-type found in our vector data-set.
-The `xrspatial.zonal_stats` function takes as input `zones`, a 2D `xarray.DataArray`, that defines different zones, and `values`, a 2D `xarray.DataArray` providing input values for calculating statistics:
+In order to calculate zonal statistics we call the function, `xrspatial.zonal_stats`, which can calculate the minimum, maximum, mean, sum, median, variance, and standard deviation for each zone as defined by our vector data-set.
+The `xrspatial.zonal_stats` function takes as input `zones`, a 2D `xarray.DataArray`, that defines different zones, and `values`, a 2D `xarray.DataArray` providing input values for calculating statistics.
+We use the `squeeze()` function in order to reduce our raster data `ndvi` dimension to 2D by removing the singular `band` dimension:

 ~~~
 ndvi_sq = ndvi.squeeze()
 ~~~
 {: .language-python}

-We squeeze `ndvi` in order to remove singular dimensions in to `ndvi_sq`.
-Then we call the `zonal stats` function with `cropfield_raster_xarr` as the first argument and the 2D raster with our values of interest `ndvi_sq` as the second argument:
+Then we call the `zonal stats` function with `cropfield_raster_xarr` as our classifier and the 2D raster with our values of interest `ndvi_sq` to obtain the NDVI statistics for each crop type:

 ~~~
-zstats = zonal_stats(cropfield_raster_xarr, ndvi_sq)
+zonal_stats(cropfield_raster_xarr, ndvi_sq)
-zstats
 ~~~
 {: .language-python}